Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

-Lunch will follow before driving to Amboseli National Reserve, arriving in the afternoon.
-Venture to the bustling safari town of Arusha, a gateway to Tanzania’s national parks, and be touched by its vibrant atmosphere.
+Lunch will follow before driving down to Amboseli National Reserve, arriving in the afternoon.

 Transfer Time: ~4 hours